Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 The 5MP front-facing camera produces clear enough video for meaningful face-to-face conversations.
 I tested video calls across a range of conditions over the ten-week period:

-My son used video calling primarily for after-school check-ins, quick "I got here safely" calls, and the occasional "Dad, you need to see this" moment that makes the whole investment worthwhile.
+Our 8-year-old tester used video calling primarily for after-school check-ins, quick "I got here safely" calls, and the occasional "Dad, you need to see this" moment that makes the whole investment worthwhile.
 In all of those typical, real-world scenarios, the video calling worked reliably.

 Compared to the Xplora X6Play, which also supports video calling, the TickTalk 5 still delivers noticeably smoother frame rates and more consistent connections.
 This is TickTalk's specialty, and they continue to lead here.
+For a full camera comparison across every kids watch on the market, see our best kids smartwatches with camera guide.

 The TickTalk 5 introduces what they call "AI SmartPin" GPS with Google Maps integration.
 TickTalk claims roughly 10% better accuracy compared to the TickTalk 4's positioning system.
 After running structured tests across four environments over the first three weeks, I can confirm the improvement is real and noticeable.